Adult male elk are known as "bulls" and weigh an average of 600-700 pounds. Female elk are called "cows" and average 500 pounds.

 Most calves are born in early-June.
 During the hot summer months, male elk roll in mud wallows to keep cool and avoid insect pests.
 By August, elk antlers are full grown and have shed their "velvet".
 Calves have lost their spots by summer's end.

 During the fall breeding season, known as "rut", male elk make their legendary bugling calls to challenge other bulls and attract cows.
 Their calls may be heard a mile or more away.
 Large bulls use their antlers to intimidate and spar with other males.
 Most encounters are ritualistic and involve little physical contact; only occasionally do conflicts result in serious injuries to one or more combatants.
 During the rut in September and early October, dominant bulls gather and breed with harems of up to 20 cows.

-In winter elk wear a two-layer coat during the colder months.
+Elk wear a two-layer coat during the colder months of winter.
 Long guard hairs on the top repel water and a soft, wooly underfur keeps them warm.
 Elk may move from the high country to valleys to feed.